BALJAPALLIANSHUL/CodeArena-A-competitive-programming-platform/README.md

 ## 🚀 Features

 - **User Authentication**: Firebase-based authentication with email verification
+  - **Note:** User registration is handled by Firebase Authentication on the frontend.
+After successful registration, the frontend automatically registers the user in the backend for role management. **Passwords are never sent to or stored in the backend.**
 - **Problem Management**: CRUD operations for coding problems with test cases
 - **Real-time Submissions**: Live submission tracking and results
 - **Secure Code Execution**: Containerized judge service with resource limits